neha-kay/Kiko-plus/about.md

 I was lucky enough to receive 8 job offers in the fall with companies probably far too good for me --  Deloitte, Booz Allen Hamilton, Prudential, Teach for America, Bloomberg, etc., before finally choosing to work at Microsoft in February 2018.

-If I can be of any help to you in terms of job recruiting / getting a job / the job search feel free to email me at neha@nehakay.com; I'm happy to help out.
-Even if you're a random person who's happened upon my blog, I'm happy to help out.
-If there's some way I can help you, let me know 😊
+If I can be of any help to you in terms of job recruiting / getting a job / the job search feel free to email me at <neha@nehakay.com>; I'm happy to help out and pay it forward 😊

 In any case, from a long-term perspective, I still have no clue what I want to do in the future.
 But I'm open-minded, driven, and ready to put in the time if I see or create something valuable.